Links to other sections

 priced evening out.
 Most also have wi-fi available, so you can surf

 while you eat.
-Try the Aureum or Pyin Oo Lwin Hotels for real comfort.
+Try the Aureum, Pyin Oo Lwin Hotel or Royal Reward

 From the Mandalay